Hollywood Monsters (video game): Origins

 Spanish developer Pendulo Studios began Hollywood Monsters in mid-1994, directly after the launch of Igor: Objective Uikokahonia, the company's debut adventure game.
-Pendulo had announced plans for another adventure title before Igor's release; art director Rafael Latiegui said that it was "very clear [to us] that we were going to make" more games in the genre.
+Pendulo had announced plans for another adventure title before Igor's release; art director Rafael Latiegui said that it was very clear to them that they were going to make more games in the genre.
 Because co-founder Miguel Angel Ramos had left the team after its first project, the company's three remaining core members—Latiegui, Felipe Gómez Pinilla and Ramón Hernáez—gathered to brainstorm their second game.
 The trio sought to diverge from the design process used in Igor, whose whole production Latiegui later called "absolutely amateurish".

 The central idea upon which Hernáez, Pinilla and Latiegui agreed was to make a "classic" adventure game, including a high level of interactivity, a visual look akin to animated films, a comedic tone and a lack of player death.
 Hernáez and Latiegui disliked the trends in graphic adventure games at the time, especially what Hernáez saw as an overreliance on cutscenes.
 Pendulo "wanted to run away from anything like an interactive movie", according to Pinilla.
 For the plot, the team conceived a story about movie monsters from the Golden Age of Hollywood, set around the 1940s and 1950s.
 Pinilla said that the designers "had the idea of going against all the preconceived notions" in the public mind about such characters.
 Dinamic Multimedia jumped at the chance to publish the game, redoubling its efforts to sign Pendulo after its failed bid on Igor.

 Pendulo's co-founders developed the Hollywood Monsters script full-time for between three and six months.
 This process was collaborative: Pinilla noted that the three leads held equal weight in decision-making.
 The script ultimately detailed all of the puzzles, dialogue, characters, areas and objects set to appear in the game.
 Pendulo opted for a "very open, non-linear" design that emphasized player freedom, according to Latiegui.
 He, Pinilla and Hernáez also purposely increased the difficulty of Hollywood Monsters' puzzles compared to those in Igor: they saw their first title as overly short and easy, and hoped to remedy these issues in their next game.
 Hernáez cited the then-new project's large size as another aspect of its increased difficulty.
 The team estimated an average playtime of around 100 hours for Hollywood Monsters, according to PC Manía.